UK Police Officer Annual Salary 2023-24

 - |

-For context, both 2019 and 2020 pay reviews resulted in a 2.5% pay increase across all Federated officer PPs, with the latter also increasing the initial salary of Sergeants for newly promoted officers.
-There was no increase in 2021.
+For longer-term context, both 2019 and 2020 pay reviews resulted in a 2.5% pay increase across all Federated officer PPs, with the latter also increasing the initial salary of Sergeants for newly promoted officers.
+There was no increase in 2021, 5% in 2022 and 7% for the 2023-24 pay year.
 The core salary structure is similar to England & Wales forces, with the biggest jump coming for those making their first move into a formal police leadership position.
-Notably, the £23.3k salary for a new PSNI trainee is the same as it was in 2013, but in the longer term, policing as a career clearly compares favourably to UK average wages; especially for promotion.
+In the longer term, policing as a career clearly compares favourably to average wages in Northern Ireland; especially for promotion.

-For context, both 2019 and 2020 pay reviews resulted in a 2.5% pay increase across all Federated officer PPs, with the latter also increasing the initial salary of Sergeants for newly promoted officers.
-There was no increase in 2021.
+For longer-term context, both 2019 and 2020 pay reviews resulted in a 2.5% pay increase across all Federated officer PPs, with the latter also increasing the initial salary of Sergeants for newly promoted officers.
+There was no increase in 2021, 5% in 2022 and 7% for the 2023-24 pay year.
 The core salary structure is similar to England & Wales forces, with the biggest jump coming for those making their first move into a formal police leadership position.
-Notably, the £23.3k salary for a new PSNI trainee is the same as it was in 2013, but in the longer term, policing as a career clearly compares favourably to UK average wages; especially for promotion.
+In the longer term, policing as a career clearly compares favourably to average wages in Northern Ireland; especially for promotion.

 POLICE CONSTABLE |